dennisgallina/dice_roll/README.md

-# dice_roll
+# Dice Roll with Flutter

-A new Flutter project.
+A simple app that simulating a dice roll.

 ## Getting Started